garrettmiller/fingerburner/README.txt

 =========================================================
 RUNNING:
 =========================================================
-Run the proxy on your local computer:
+Run the proxy on your local computer (from the FingerBurner directory):
-	./main.sh
+	OSX, Linux: ./main.sh

+	Windows: C:\Python27\Scripts\mitmdump.exe -s detect.py

 Configure your browser to use HTTP proxy "localhost" on port 8080.
 	Check the box to use this proxy for all protocols.